 Helping patients cope with the future

-Most people with macular disease have dry AMD.
+Most people with macular disease have dry aged-related macular degeneration (AMD).
 Research suggests that many patients feel they do not receive good quality information at diagnosis.

 Diagnosis of dry AMD results in significant psychological burden for the patient and many fear ‘going blind’.
 Perceived impact on daily life may be considerable whilst measurable visual function remains reasonable and support is needed for patients, both directly following diagnosis and in the longer term.

 An often-overlooked side-effect of sight loss is visual hallucinations known as Charles Bonnet syndrome (CBS).
 This condition has been regarded as a transitory phenomenon of no clinical significance.

 However, research with Macular Society members suggests that CBS is much more common than often thought and can last for many years.
 In a study of Macular Society members, one third of people with CBS experienced ‘negative outcomes’: intrusive or distressing hallucinations that interfered with daily life, or believing that the hallucinations were a symptom of a mental illness or brain disease such as dementia.